AuReMe/mpwt/README.rst

 Look at the `NCBI GFF format <https://www.ncbi.nlm.nih.gov/genbank/genomes_gff/>`__ for more informations.

 Pathway-Tools does not handle sequence in GFF files.
-This makes Pathway-Tools run faster compared to a run with a genbank file.
+This makes Pathway-Tools run faster compared to a run with a Genbank file.
 But PGDBs created with this format have missing sequences.
 Also if you create dat files, mpwt will indicate that 18 on 23 dat files create.
 The missing files are all the dat files with -links in their names.
 These files are not created because of the missing sequences.
+In the future, a sequence file will be required when using a GFF file.

 Input files created by mpwt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Three input files are created by mpwt.
-Informations are extracted from the genbank/gff file.
+Informations are extracted from the Genbank/GFF file.
-myDBName corresponds to the name of the folder and the genbank/gff file.
+myDBName corresponds to the name of the folder and the Genbank/GFF file.
-taxonid corresponds to the taxonid in the db_xref of the source feature in the genbank/gff.
+taxonid corresponds to the taxonid in the db_xref of the source feature in the Genbank/GFF.
-species_name is extracted from the genbank/gff file.
+species_name is extracted from the Genbank/GFF file.

 .. code-block:: text